carsonemery/carsonemery/README.md

 ## Hi, I'm Carson👋

-### I'm a sophomore Computer Science student @ the University of Utah with a minor in Advanced Financial Analysis
+### I'm a sophomore Computer Science student @ the University of Utah.